pozil/pub-sub-api-node-client/README.md

 PUB_SUB_ENDPOINT=api.pubsub.salesforce.com:7443
 ```

-When connecting to the Pub/Sub API, use the following method instead of the standard `connect()` method:
+When connecting to the Pub/Sub API, use the following method instead of the standard `connect()` method to specify authentication information:

 ```js
 await client.connectWithAuth(